Dulanga-Rukshan/OverTheWire/README.md

 🌟 level 14 to 15
+        command i used for this level is telnet localhost 30000

-flag for level 15 -
+            and enter the password for level 14